ddnexus/pagy/docs/api/pagy.md

 This method is the core of the pagination.
 It returns an array containing the page numbers and the `:gap` items to be rendered with the navigation links (e.g. `[1, :gap, 7, 8, "9", 10, 11, :gap, 36]`).
 It accepts an optional `size` argument (only useful for extras), defaulted on the `:size` variable.

+**Notice**: A `:gap` is added only where the series is missing at least two pages.
+When the series is missing only one page, the `:gap` is replaced with the page link of the actual missing page.
+That's because the page link uses the same space of the `...` gap but it is more useful.

 The nav helpers and the templates basically loop through this array and render the correct item by simply checking its type:

 - if the item is an `Integer` then it is a page link